 - Water usage for agricultural means is limited further

-The map below reflects the departments where code 3 alerts are in place in many of the communes.
+The map below reflects the departments where code 3 alerts are in place in at least one of the communes.

 Code 4: crisis

 - Water use is only permitted for necessary means, including for drinking, health, civil security, cleaning

 - Ban on watering gardens, green spaces or golf courses.
 There are sometimes exceptions for trees, bushes and vegetable gardens within certain hours